Automating Customer Service

 Additionally, we found another use case that revolved around training the knowledge base: users wanted ways to improve replies drafted by Promptly, but there was no feature that afforded users the ability to provide that feedback.

-1. Users want the ability to draft responses that take information from an entire email thread into account
+1. Users want the ability to draft responses that take information from an entire email thread

 2. Users want to be able to provide feedback on drafted replies to train the knowledge base